 Citizens Information will neither make attempts to identify individual visitors, nor associate the technical details listed above with any individual.
-It is our policy never to disclose such technical information in respect of individual website visitors to any third party unless obliged to disclose such information by a rule of law.
 The technical information will be used only for statistical and other administrative purposes.

 You should note that technical details, which we cannot associate with any identifiable individual, do not constitute "personal data" for the purposes of the Data Protection Acts, 1988 - 2003.